-Join Lisa Larson-Kelley for an in-depth discussion in this video Making a group video call with Skype for Windows desktop, part of Up and Running with Skype for Windows.
+Join Lisa Larson-Kelley for an in-depth discussion in this video Making a group video call with Skype for Windows desktop, part of Learning Skype for Windows.

 Group calling in Skype allows you to invite up to ten people to join you in a conference call.
 This can be a video or audio-only call.
 There are a couple of requirements though.
 On Windows you need to use Skype for Windows Desktop instead of Skype for Windows 8 as I covered in the previous movie where we installed the desktop version.
 Also you need to have a Skype Premium account to start a group video call.
 Other people without Premium accounts can join the call but the person who initiates it needs to be a Premium account holder.
 With a Premium account you get group video calling, group screen sharing, no banner ads, live chat customer support.